qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

-* [**ply**](https://wkz.github.io/ply/) is a small but flexible open source dynamic **tracer** for Linux, with some features similar to the bcc tools, but with a simpler language inspired by awk and dtrace, written by Tobias Waldekranz.
+* [**ply**](https://wkz.github.io/ply/) is a small but flexible open source dynamic **tracer** for Linux, with some features similar to the bcc tools, but with a simpler language inspired by awk and DTrace, written by Tobias Waldekranz.

+* [**BPFtrace**](https://github.com/iovisor/bpftrace) is also a tool for tracing, again with its own DSL.
+It is flexible enough to be envisioned as a Linux replacement for DTrace and SystemTap.
+It was created by Alastair Robertson and Brendan Gregg.

 * [**BPFd**](https://www.socallinuxexpo.org/scale/16x/presentations/ebpf-super-powers-arm64)
   is a project trying to leverage the flexibility of the bcc tools to trace and